Security-Onion-Solutions/securityonion-docs/partitioning.rst

 Other
 -----

-If you install using a standard CentOS 7 or Ubuntu 18.04 ISO, then they may try to dedicate a large amount of space to ``/home``.
+If you install using a standard CentOS 7 or Ubuntu 18.04 ISO, then those installers may try to dedicate a large amount of space to ``/home``.
 You may need to adjust this to ensure that it is not overly large and wasting valuable disk space.